 Saving Lives With the Power of Scientific Discovery.
 We make today’s discoveries possible of becoming tomorrow’s cures.

 Texas Biomedical Research Institute is one of the world's leading independent biomedical research institutions dedicated to advancing global human health through innovative biomedical research.
-Texas Biomedical Research Institute aims to unravel the mysteries of chronic and infectious diseases through innovative thinking, creative problem solving and cutting edge technologies.
+Texas Biomedical Research Institute aims to unravel the mysteries of infectious diseases through innovative thinking, creative problem solving and cutting edge technologies.
 Since its founding in 1941 by Thomas B. Slick Jr., the Texas Biomedical Research Institute has gained worldwide recognition in scientific and academic communities for the quality of its basic research.

 Our scientists work each and every day to improve human health by being a world leader in lifestyle and infectious disease research.
 Each year, our scientists are engaged in more than 200 research projects and publish well over 100 articles in the international scientific literature.